-I am addicted to using coffee ground in my garden.
+I am addicted to using coffee grounds in the garden.
 Every week, I am a regular at the coffee ground bin at Starbucks.
 I feel like I am at Cheers and everyone knows my name.
-(Oh, come on, your remember Norm.)
+(Oh, come on, you remember Norm.)

 Just to give you some background, my sickly roses miraculous perked up after a round of coffee grounds.
 And the love affair began.
 But, I began to worry that my new found obsession may not be the best idea for my plants.
 Sometimes a good thing can be too much.
 (How many of you saw Fatal Attraction?)

 I was afraid I would have to quit cold turkey after my friend told me to be careful.
 She said I should not give the plants too much coffee grounds.
-What happens if she was right?
-(Gasp.)
-How much coffee should I be giving my plants?
+What happens if she was right? (*Gasp*) How much is too much?

 Searching for the Coffee Grounds Guidelines

 I started to dig (sorry about the pun) to find if there was a university study on the effects of coffee grounds on plants.
 At first blush, I only found articles written from gardeners or DIY’er reporting the same things I knew.
 No one seemed to answer the question of “how much.”
 The research was quite frustrating.

 All, I wanted to know could I use coffee grounds in the garden.
 Is that too much to ask?

 Gardens Alive Takes on Coffee Grounds and Plants

 I stumbled upon an article on Gardens Alive answering a question from someone in New Jersey asking the effects of coffee grounds on plants.
 (And no, this wasn’t my question.)

 Gardens Alive had coffee grounds tested by Will Brinton, founder and Director of the Wood’s End Research Laboratoryin Maine.
 He found the grounds were too acidic, even for acidic loving plants.
 He also cautioned the grounds should not be added to the soil in raw form.
 However, he did like them for compost.